 - 1. 60 Political Economy major credits outlined below including a minimum of 36 senior (300 or 400) level credits from major courses (a minimum of 12, 400-level credits). - 2.
 15 credits in required core courses. - 3.
 21 credits in one of the two Political Economy areas: Global Political Economy or Canadian Political Economy. - 4.
-12 credits from the designated elective Political Economy major courses. - 5.
-12 credits from the Political Economy designated elective program courses in Communications (CMNS), Global Studies (GLST), Governance (GOVN), History (HIST), Information Systems (INFS), Labour Studies (LBST), Industrial Relations (IDRL), Women's and Gender Studies (WGST), and Indigenous Studies (INST). - 6.
+12 credits from the designated elective Political Economy major courses. - 12 credits from the Political Economy designated elective program courses in Communications (CMNS), Global Studies (GLST), Governance (GOVN), History (HIST), Information Systems (INFS), Labour Studies (LBST), Industrial Relations (IDRL), Women's and Gender Studies (WGST), and Indigenous Studies (INST). - 6.
 Students may transfer in a maximum of 30 credits of courses applicable to the requirements of the major.

 ECON 247 Microeconomics (3)

 ECON 248 Macroeconomics (3)

 MATH 215 Introduction to Statistics

 MATH 215 or (3)

 MGSC 301 Statistics for Business and Economics I

+Statistics for Basiliess and Economics I

 POEC 302 Introduction to Political Economy (3)

-POEC/GLST/INTR 230 Globalization and World Politics (3)